PhongTong/How-to-CAD-Inventor/README.md

 ### Session 6: Variable Tables and Equations!
 (Thursday, January 29)

-**Objective:** In this session, we'll investigate two often underappreciated yet extremely useful tools, parameter tables and equations/expressions.
+**Objective:** In this session, we'll investigate two often underappreciated yet extremely useful tools, parameters and equations.
 These tools allow the user to create various configurations of the same model, depending on specific needs.
 Session 6’s goals include:
-* Learning how to create equations and incorporate them into a parameter table.
+* Learning how to create parameters and equations.
 * Creating configurations of the same model.

 **Session Activity:** Using the tools learned on Session 6, we’ll design a variety of items, including: